Seka Aleksić

-In addition to her music career, she starred in We Are Not Angels 3: Rock & Roll Strike Back (2006) and the Serbian adaptation of The Smurfs 2 (2013).
-Aleksić also had her own reality television show, called Moja desna ruka (2010), and has launched several clothing lines over the years.
-She is currently the second most followed woman from Serbia on Instagram with over two million followers.
+In addition to music, she starred in the movie We Are Not Angels 3: Rock & Roll Strike Back (2006) and her own reality television show Moja desna ruka (2010).
+Aleksić has also launched several clothing lines.
+She is currently the most followed woman from Serbia on Instagram with over two million followers.

 Early life

-Svetlana Aleksić was born on 23 April 1981 in Zvornik, SFR Yugoslavia to a Bosnian Serb father, Milorad Aleksić, and a Bosniak mother, Ibrima.
+Svetlana Aleksić was born on 23 April 1981 in Zvornik, SFR Yugoslavia to a Bosnian Serb father Milorad Aleksić and Bosniak mother Ibrima.
 Her parents divorced when she was seven years old.
-She stated that she was exposed to scenes of domestic violence from her father as a child.
+She stated that during her childhood, she witnessed her father being violent towards her mother.

 During the Bosnian War, Aleksić fled to Serbia with her mother and older brother.
-They initially lived in Banja Koviljača before eventually settling down in the village of Lipolist near Šabac a year later.
+They had initially lived in Banja Koviljača before eventually settling down in the village of Lipolist near Šabac a year later.